Jon400/New_Space_Ex1/README.md

 ## Methods and Approaches Explored

-* During our experimentation, we explored several libraries and their functions including opencv, astropy, and others.
+* In our experimentation, we extensively tried out various libraries and their functions including opencv, astropy, and others.
 * We carefully evaluated the results and retained the methods that worked best for our project.
 * We also tried out other approaches such as blob detection but ultimately decided to use hough circles with Gaussian blurring and image thresholding for our specific task.
 * Similarly, we initially attempted to use least squares to detect the line with the most inliers, but found that using RANSAC for estimating the line provided better results.
+* We decided to make blob detection and least squares available as optional methods that can be called when running the functions.
+You can experiment with these methods by changing the parameters in the function call.

 ## Part 1: Algorithm